MadproCorporation/.github/README.md

 # .github
-# no steal my code
+# yeah nothing here for you bud